 rum flavor to taste

 butter for the baking tray

 – Mix sugar with vanilla sugar and salt, then mix butter the sugar and beat until foamy.

-- Mix flour with baking powder, sieve it and mix it carefully.
-If dough is too thick add some milk.
+– Combine flour with baking powder, sieve it and mix it carefully with dough.
+If dough should be too thick add some milk.
 Dough should be liquid so it would drip from the spoon.

-- Grease a deep baking tray and spread dough on top (or layer it with baking paper).
+– Grease a deep baking pan (a so called hi side sheet cake pan; 2 inches deep) and spread dough on top (you also could layer it with parchment paper).

 – Place apricots on dough and with a spoon pour glaze on top.

 – Bake in pre-heated oven for 45 minutes on 175 C or 345 F.

 Instead of apricots use sour cherries, peaches or raspberries.

 Plain sour cream can be a substitute for crème fraîche but the result will just be slightly more sour than with crème fraîche.
 If you’re feeling ambitious, make your own crème fraîche with just buttermilk and cream!